hubverse-org/hubverse-transform/README.md

 To package the hubverse_transform code for deployment to the `hubverse-transform-model-output` AWS Lambda function:

 1. Make sure you have the AWS CLI installed
-2. Make sure PDM is installed (see the dev setup instructions above)
-3. Make sure you have AWS credentials that allow writes to the `hubverse-assets` S3 bucket
+2. Make sure you have AWS credentials that allow writes to the `hubverse-assets` S3 bucket
-4. From the root of this project, run the deploy script:
+3. From the root of this project, run the deploy script:
 ```bash
 source deploy_lambda.sh
 ```